EzeSandes/CivilizationV-Quotes-API/README.md

 # Sid Meier's Civilization V - Quotes API

-A REST API for quotes of Sid Meier’s Civilization V game.
+A REST API for quotes from Sid Meier’s Civilization V game.

-I originally build this as a project to practice with MongoDB and NodeJS.
+I initially built this as a project to practice with MongoDB and NodeJS.
 I hope you will like it!

 Please be free to comment or add any new feature.
-I thank you a lot if you help me to complete the database with the Great Works Quotes.
+I'd thank you lot if you helped me to complete the database with the Great Works Quotes.
 Thanks for your time!

 **Main Technologies implemented**